nanoc/nanoc.app/content/doc/rules.md

       filter   :add_toc
     end

-Just like with routing rules, a `:rep` argument can be passed to the `#compile` call.
+A `:rep` argument can be passed to the `#compile` call.
 This indicates the name of the representation this rule should apply to.
 This is `:default` by default, which means compilation rules apply to the default representation unless specified otherwise.

 **Example #7**: The following rule will apply to all items below <span class="filename">/people</span>, and only to textual representations (with name equal to `:text`):